ooominds/ndltenses/README.md

 # ndltenses

-A package for training an NDL model to learn tenses using the pyndl
+A package for training an NDL model to learn tenses using pyndl

 ## installation

-This should be installable from PyPi so this means it requires pip You can install the latest pip by typing "pip install pip".
+This should be installable from PyPi so this means it requires pip.
+You can install the latest pip by typing "pip install pip".
 From a terminal, type "pip install ndl=tense".
 ":$ pip install ndl-tense"